 A Chocolate Lover’s Dream Come True: Using Chocolate To Treat Acne

 Since the moment your first pimple popped up on your face, everyone started telling you that chocolate was out of the question now.
 No more candy bars, no more chocolate cake or pies.
 Chocolate ice cream was a thing of the past.
 Don’t even think about chocolate chip cookies.
 And they were right.
-They knew there was something going on; that there was connection between chocolate and breakouts.
-What they didn’t know was that the chocolate wasn’t the problem.
+They knew there was something going on; that there was connection between chocolate and breakouts1.
+What they didn’t know was that the chocolate wasn’t the problem2.
 The milk fats, oil and other greasy ingredients that make milk chocolate and processed cocoa’s were the problem.
 Fortunately, that has been figured out and now, back to chocolate!

 What We Know Now

 When cocoa is in it’s rawest form, it’s at it’s highest level of potency.
-Processing cocoa into cocoa powder and chocolate can lessen the efficacy of this amazing little bean, but if done properly, there is still plenty of power left to greatly and positively affect the skin of both acne sufferers and clear skinned individuals alike.
+Processing cocoa into cocoa powder and chocolate can lessen the efficacy of this amazing little bean, but if done properly, there is still plenty of power left to greatly and positively affect the skin of both acne sufferers and clear skinned individuals alike9.

 Alternatively, when cocoa is not processed correctly, is over processed or is filled with ingredients such as milk fat or sugar to change the taste, cocoa can become quite benign.
 And it’s this types of chocolate that those with acne must avoid.